Mr Mike Hayton

 Everyone has different work environments.

-Overall greater than 95% are happy with the result.
+Overall more than 95% of patients are happy with the result.
 However complications can occur.

 There are complications specific to Dupuytren's surgery and also general complications associated with hand surgery.